icariohealth/Backbone.Manager/README.md

 ```

 ## States
 The `states` definition is the foundation of the Manager.
 It consists of state names paired with definitions for that state.
-States basicaly fall into one of two categories:
+States basically fall into one of two categories:
 - [Directly-related to an url](#states-with-url-definitions)
 - [Completely independent from urls](#states-without-url-definitions)